JamesGJ5-Learning-To-Code/todo-list/README.md

 - iv) Disable the inputs again
 -- LATER: allow user to click "cancel" if they don't want to save their changes

-button.toggle-todo-list
+DONE button.toggle-todo-list
 - Clicking this should:
--- i) Toggle whether a project's todo list is expanded (unhidden) or not, by toggling class of "hidden" accordingly
+-- i) DONE Toggle whether a project's todo list is expanded (unhidden) or not, by toggling class of "hidden" accordingly

 2. If a project is expanded by clicking on it, you see a list of TODOs, with a button (button.createTodo) at the bottom for adding a new TODO.
 This should be made dynamically.
 Within each TODO you see: